mchannon/hashsite/README.md

 ![](img/gridc.png)

-For the third digit on, we go back to the 6x6 grid:
+From the third digit onward, we return to the 6x6 grid:

 ![](img/gridc2.png)